simeononsecurity/simeononsecurity.ch/content/articles/understanding-common-cybersecurity-threats/index.en.md

 Regularly backing up data is essential in protecting against data loss in case of a cyber attack.
 Organizations can use **cloud-based backup solutions** to ensure that their data is secure and protected in case of disaster recovery events.

-It is important to regularly test backups to ensure that they are working correctly and that data can be easily restored in case of an emergency.
+It is important to regularly test backups to ensure that they're working correctly and that data can be easily restored in case of an emergency.
 Backups should be stored in a **secure location** and should be **encrypted** to prevent unauthorized access.

 By following these best practices, individuals and businesses can take steps to protect against **cybersecurity threats** and ensure the safety of sensitive information.